What Is Church Stewardship?

 Communicating about stewardship is even harder when it comes to putting your requests in writing.
 Don't burden yourself by starting from scratch.
 Use these dozens of templates as a springboard to get started.
 In the resource, we've included samples and instructions for nearly every type of church stewardship campaign.

 When it comes to asking for gifts, it helps to craft unique appeals to break up your regular giving requests.
 These creative calls to stewardship help members reevaluate their giving habits.
-Once members are ready to think about their giving, it's easier to persuade additional donations.
+Once members are ready to think about their giving, it's easier to persuade them to make additional donations and share impactful ways to give to church.

 Try these 15 creative ideas to boost stewardship within the church.